How to talk to robots: Semantic SEO and the new WordPress blocks are here to help What is semantic markup

 What are Fraggles?

-Guttenberg blocks seem to be in line with what Cindy Krum calls Fraggles: “a combination of ‘Fragments’ and ‘Handles’ that rank in Google search results.
+Guttenberg blocks align with what Cindy Krum calls Fraggles: “a combination of ‘Fragments’ and ‘Handles’ that rank in Google search results.
 When clicked, Fraggles scroll directly to a specific section of an article, forum or webpage.”
-So, these short fragments appear in the form of a quick fact or an answer to a question.
+So, these short fragments appear as a quick fact or an answer to a question.

 What is WordLift, and why is it the future for SEO?